LauriESB/java-programming-mooc-I/Part01/README.md

-# The first part of the course focus on:
+# The first part of the course focuses on:

     1. Getting started with programming
     2. Printing